Eurozone inflation spikes to highest in over 3 years

-BRUSSELS (AP) — Official figures show that inflation across the 19-country eurozone spiked in December to its highest rate in more than three years, largely on the back of rising energy costs.
+LONDON (AP) — Surging oil prices caused inflation in the 19-country eurozone to spike in December to its highest rate in more than three years, official figures showed Wednesday.

-Eurostat, the European Union’s statistics agency, says Wednesday that the annual inflation rate rose to 1.1 percent in December from November’s 0.6 percent.
-December’s rate is the highest since Sept.
+Eurostat, the European Union’s statistics agency, said the annual inflation rate rose to 1.1 percent from November’s 0.6 percent.
+December’s rate was the highest since Sept.
 2013, when inflation also stood at 1.1 percent.

-The figures are likely to cheer policymakers at the European Central Bank who have sought to get inflation toward the target of just below 2 percent.
+The figures are likely to cheer policymakers at the European Central Bank who through various stimulus efforts in recent years have sought to get inflation toward their target of just below 2 percent.

-Still, there may be some concern that, when excluding energy costs, inflation remains muted.
-The core rate, which strips out volatile items like energy and food, rose to only 0.9 percent from the previous month’s 0.8 percent.
+The main contributor to the increase was a sharp rise in energy prices.
+Eurostat said they were up 2.5 percent in the year to December compared with a 1.1 percent drop in November.
+In December, oil prices rose sharply after major crude-producing nations agreed to cut output levels and are now trading well above $50 a barrel.

 Most Read Stories